jrte/ribose/README.md

       (int)fields[3].asInteger(),
       (int)fields[4].asInteger()
     );
-    target.header = h;
+    super.target.header = h;
-    target.stateTransitionMap = new HashMap<Integer, ArrayList<Transition>>((h.states * 5) >> 2);
+    super.target.stateTransitionMap = new HashMap<Integer, ArrayList<Transition>>((h.states * 5) >> 2);
-    target.transitions = new Transition[h.transitions];
+    super.target.transitions = new Transition[h.transitions];
     return IEffector.RTE_EFFECT_NONE;
   }
 }
 ```
-The snippets above support the ribose model compiler, which imports compiled ginr automata and reduces them to construct ribose transducers for inclusion in ribose runtime models.
+The snippets above support the ribose model compiler, which imports compiled ginr automata and reduces them to construct FSTs for inclusion in ribose runtime models.
 This example is presented in more detail in the ribose wiki (see [Ginr as a Service Provider](https://github.com/jrte/ribose/wiki#ginr-as-a-service-provider)).
 This demonstrates the clear separation of syntactic (input) and semantic (target) concerns.
 All of the fine-grained character-level code that would otherwise be involved to navigate the input stream is relegated to transduction patterns expressed in a symbolic, algebraic framework supported by a robust compiler for multidimensional regular patterns.
 Target and effector implementations are thereby greatly reduced.
 For comparison, here is a snippet of **C** source from the ginr repo that decodes the number of tapes from the header pattern `(digit+ tab)`:
 ```
 if ( c < '0' || c > '9' ) { fail(8); }
 number_tapes = c - '0';